GulajavaMinistudio/Mayukai-Theme/README.md

 ## Miscellaneous

 Mayukai theme also available in [Hyper Terminal](https://hyper.is/) .
 You can download and install Mayukai Hyper Terminal Theme in [this link](https://github.com/cevr/hyper-mayukai).

+Mayukai Theme work fine with other syntax highlighting extension, such as [Babel JavaScript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel) by Michael McDermott.
+But I recommended you to disable that extension if you find any problem with syntax coloring consistency in Mayukai Theme.